thedirtyd/yet-another-media-player/README.md

 # Yet Another Media Player

-A modern, customizable Home Assistant Lovelace card for controlling multiple media players—advanced artwork, chip-based switching, source selection, and a truly usable action system.
+Home Assistant Lovelace card for controlling multiple media players with chip-based switching and a customizable actions.

 ---